StevenRice99/COMP-4730-Project-1/readme.md

 # References

 - Initial implementation based on [this video](https://www.youtube.com/watch?v=9Bxf9voEbMg "YouTube Video") for initial PyTorch setup and running on the GPU if available.
+- Remaining information on setting up convolutional neural networks was done from reading the official PyTorch documentation, starting from [this tutorial](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html "PyTorch Training a Classifier").